RunestoneInteractive/httlads/_sources/Statistics/cs2_exploring_data_using_google_sheets.rst

 4. You may be wondering if there is a correlation between a country’s starting a business score and GNI or Procedure.
-One way to check this is to use the CORREL to see how the score is affected by each factor i.e., starting a business score to GNI, starting a business score to the procedure, starting a business score to time.
+One way to check this is to use the ``CORREL`` function to see how the score is affected by each factor i.e., starting a business score to GNI, starting a business score to the procedure, starting a business score to time.

 a.
-We can use the CORREL function to calculate the Pearson correlation between two ranges of data.
+We can use the ``CORREL`` function to calculate the Pearson correlation between two ranges of data.
 Use a ``$`` sign to anchor the column and the values of starting a business ``$E$2:$E192``, so it doesn’t change when it is copy-pasted to use for other columns.

 b.
 Repeat the above exercise by changing or copy-pasting it to different columns to see the correlation with other factors listed.